Project-M-CC/Project-M-CC/README.md

 ## Installation (Hackless):

 1. Do the above installation (Homebrew).
+You can skip copying over the "apps" folder.
 2. Copy everything from inside the [Hackless] folder onto the root of your SD card.
 3. Boot up Brawl and and go to the stage editor screen.